 Do not eat, chew gum, shuffle through papers, or gulp beverages while on the phone.
 Remember, this is the first impression of you and your office.
 Don’t cloud someone’s judgement of their experience with you by having an unprofessional phone encounter.

-Remember to use your manners when on the phone with a prospect or client.
+Remember to use your manners when on the phone .
 Always say please when asking for information, and thank the caller for calling your office.
 Manners are a lost art; when someone comes across them, they’ll definitely remember!